ios-xr/iosxr-ansible/README.md

 ```
 ### Extra IOS-XR setup for remote mode

-- Additional steps are required for setting up Global-VRF (TPNNS) in IOS-XR for
+- Additional steps are required for setting up namespace on IOS-XR for
   remote mode access.
 After IOS-XR is ready, at the IOS-XR console prompt,
   enter the following commands.